tum-ai/tech-tutorial/3-venv/VENV-ONBOARDING-LIN.md

 You now need to activate the venv using
 `source venv/bin/activate`

+**TASK**: Setup and activate a virtual environment for the tech tutorial project.

 ## End
 You have now created a new virtual environment for your python project.
 In the next part, we will install and use some packages in this environment.